 Conventional neck pain treatments include anti-inflammatory medications and muscle relaxants used in combination with physical therapy.
 The goal is to improve your range of motion and strengthen the surrounding muscles.

 If your neck pain doesn’t respond well to conventional treatments, our team looks to interventional pain management options such as cervical epidural steroid injections and cervical facet blocks.
 These treatments target the affected nerves, addressing your pain at the source.

 Your provider administers an inflammation-reducing steroid directly into the epidural space in your neck.
 While long-lasting, the steroid can often take longer to relieve pain, so your doctor may also inject a local anesthetic with the steroid to provide immediate, though temporary, relief.

 The vertebrae in your spine are connected to other joints in your body through facet joints.
-The cartilage in these facet joints can break down over years of use, resulting in arthritis and bone spurs, both of which can compress nearby nerves.
+The cartilage in these facet joints can break down over years of use, resulting in arthritis and bone spurs, both of which can compress nearby nerves and limit neck range of motion.
 A facet block works by injecting steroids and a local anesthetic into the damaged facet joint.

 It’s important to seek medical attention from a neurologist for neck pain so that the underlying cause can be diagnosed and treated.
 Our board-certified spine specialists at Brain and Spine LLC are neck pain professionals and have years of experience.
 We offer a full range of conservative and minimally invasive treatment options that can provide relief from neck pain and help you get back to your normal activities.
 To learn more about our neck pain treatments or to schedule an appointment, please call us today.